 You can get healthy probiotics by supplementation and by eating fermented foods such as kimchi, kombucha, yogurt, or fermented vegetables (like refrigerated sauerkraut).
 When supplementing, you want to find a high quality supplement that contains billions of live cultures and take this supplement first thing in the morning on an empty stomach.

 The American diet keeps most Americans from experiencing vitamin A deficiency.
 However, some health problems and lack of nutrients in our meals and snacks can lead to low levels of vitamin A and other nutrients, and some people are more prone to vitamin A deficiency than others.
-A vitamin A deficiency is directly linked to dry eyes.
-Cutting back on food to slim down is usually how most people develop a vitamin A deficiency, and it is more prevalent in undeveloped countries.

 Animal Food Sources High in Vitamin A